 Symbolic Jerusalem is at times used in reference to the house of Judah,

 since for many centuries Jerusalem was its capital.

-to the racial or faith descendants.
+this to the racial descendants or the faith descendants.

 Symbolic Jerusalem may also be used to represent the place of the worship

 of God.
 As such it has religious connections to both the Christian faith

 and any future re-grafted (to the olive tree) Jewish faith form.